mllamazares/STRIDE-vs-ASVS/README.md

 1. Understand the functional and technical requirements and their business context.
 2. Use Threat Modeling with STRIDE to identify the threats.
     - My personal choice is [RTMP methodology](https://github.com/geoffrey-hill-tutamantic/rapid-threat-model-prototyping-docs), which is *agile-friendly*.
-3. Use the [STRIDE vs ASVS table](#equivalence-table) to detect which ASVS chapter aims to mitigate each kind of threat.
+3. Use the [STRIDE vs ASVS](#equivalence-table) to detect which ASVS chapter aims to mitigate each kind of threat.
-4. Accommodate the requirements to the context of your problem.
+4. Accommodate the requirements to the specific context of your project.
     - Maybe some controls need modifications or not all of them are applicable.
-6. Provide extra context using the [User Stories](https://en.wikipedia.org/wiki/User_story) format and following [INVEST](https://en.wikipedia.org/wiki/INVEST_(mnemonic)) criteria.
+6. Provide extra context using the [User Stories](https://en.wikipedia.org/wiki/User_story) format following [INVEST](https://en.wikipedia.org/wiki/INVEST_(mnemonic)) criteria.
-    - Check [project ASVS User Stories](https://github.com/OpenSecuritySummit/project-ASVS-User-Stories) for practical examples.
+    - Check [project ASVS User Stories](https://github.com/OpenSecuritySummit/project-ASVS-User-Stories) by [@mario-platt](https://github.com/mario-platt) for practical examples.
 7. Try to automate security controls as much as possible.
 Level 1 is usually easy to automate.
-    - Check [OWASP ASVS 4.0 testing guide](https://github.com/BlazingWind/OWASP-ASVS-4.0-testing-guide) for practical examples.
+    - Check [OWASP ASVS 4.0 testing guide](https://github.com/BlazingWind/OWASP-ASVS-4.0-testing-guide) by [@BlazingWind](https://github.com/BlazingWind) for practical examples.
 8. Track the completion of the security requirements to handle [residual risk](https://en.wikipedia.org/wiki/Residual_risk).

 ## TODO